boyter/scc/README.md

 It also is used to count code and guess language types in https://searchcode.com/ which makes it one of the most frequently run code counters in the world.

+You can also hook scc into your gitlab pipeline https://gitlab.com/guided-explorations/ci-cd-plugin-extensions/ci-cd-plugin-extension-scc

 ### Features

 `scc` uses a small state machine in order to determine what state the code is when it reaches a newline `\n`.
 As such it is aware of and able to count